The Who, What, Where, When and Sometimes, Why.

 • Positive tumor margins (when surgery to get negative tumor margins can’t be done)

-Radiation therapy after a mastectomy is also considered for women with negative lymph nodes who have [1]:
+The NCCN recommends radiation therapy after a mastectomy be considered for women with negative lymph nodes who have [1]:

 • A tumor larger than 5 centimeters